 - Receipt of other awards of national or international stature recognizing continuing distinguished personal contributions to research, teaching or other areas of scholarship as defined by Boyer.

-Nominations of outstanding faculty, who meet all three of these criteria, for the title of University Distinguished Professor can be made to the Provost by any tenured Kansas State University faculty member.
-A hard copy original of the nomination package, with original signatures, and a PDF file containing the entire nomination package (including support letters from the Dean and Department Head/Director) should be submitted to Gail Zeak (firstname.lastname@example.org), in the provost's office by Monday, Oct.
+Nominations of outstanding faculty, who meet all three of these criteria, for the title of University Distinguished Professor can be made to the Provost's Office by any tenured Kansas State University faculty member.
+A hard copy original of the nomination package, with original signatures, and a PDF file containing the entire nomination package (including support letters from the Dean and Department Head/Director) should be submitted to Gail Zeak (firstname.lastname@example.org), in the Provost's office by Monday, Oct.
 5. Late/incomplete nomination packages (including letters from department heads, directors and/or deans) will not be considered.

 Nomination packages must contain the following material: